 If you choose to smother grass with paper or cardboard, you can remove grass easily without the need for harmful chemicals.
 During the spring, you can start setting up the no-dig bed for summer planting, or you can plant a flower bed as the grass goes dormant during the fall.

-Put several layers of cardboard or newspaper over the area and moisten with water.
+Put several layers of cardboard or newspaper over the area and moisten it with water.
 On top of the compost or rich soil, add a layer of organic mulch (such as straw) about six inches (15 cm).

 Making the flower bed, getting rid of the grass, preparing the soil, and edging the planting area was pretty simple.
 Plant now!
 Your selection should consider the growing climate and the amount of sunlight at the particular location where your plants will grow.
 As a bonus, the flowers that you love are the best.